kierendixon/purchase-order-tracker-aspnetcore_angular/README.md

 # Purchase Order Tracker (ASP.NET Core + Angular)

-Purchase Order Tracker is a line-of-business CRUD (create/read/update/delete) system used to track the delivery of purchase orders.
+Purchase Order Tracker is a line-of-business system used to track the delivery of purchase orders.

 You can maintain **Suppliers** and their **Products**, create **Purchase Orders** with **Line Items**, and assign orders to **Shipments**.